(The Tower of Babel)

 Tower is an interdisciplinary installation work utilizing sculpture, video projection, archiving and community participation.
 The project reflects on climate change and the biblical story of The Tower of Babel – the story of greed and value of cultural differences.
 The 4m tall sculpture is constructed of wire mesh cubes and each cube frames plastic waste.
 The design was made in collaboration with architect Robert Mencarini, and was first built at Catwalk Art Residency, NY in September 2019.

 For the video I have interviewed people who have wanted to share their experiences with climate change.
 Community participation has been integral in making the video and for understanding people’s commitment in stopping climate change.
 The interviews are recorded in the interviewee’s native language to emphasize the global impact and responsibility in fighting climate change.
+The interviews are transcribed in English.

 The presentation of environmental contemplation and anxieties will be viewed through architecture, video and performance, and I am hoping that through this work the viewers can hear a unified voice speaking of the concern for environmental changes and calling for action. (performative ideas)